Forbes Masson: Personal life

 Masson completed a three-year drama course at the Royal Scottish Academy of Music and Drama and has a BA in Dramatic Studies.
 Masson met Cumming during this time, and the pair performed some cabaret work together in order to earn Equity cards.

-He lives in North London with his wife, Melanie Masson, who was a finalist on The X Factor (British series 9) in 2012.
-They have two children, Rua (daughter) and Ramsay (son).
+He lives in North London with his wife, Melanie Masson, who was a finalist on The X Factor in 2012.
+They have two children.

 Television

 Masson's first television appearances were in the late 1980s, including an episode of Taggart.
 He played Stan Laurel in the episode "Meltdown" of the sitcom Red Dwarf, Eck in the 1992 comedy series My Dead Dad, Rodney Morris in EastEnders (2000), Tam Flood in Hamish Macbeth (1996) as well as various roles in Is It Bill Bailey?
 (1998), working alongside Simon Pegg.
 He also played rock-band manager Art Stilton in Channel 4's cult comedy The Young Person's Guide To Becoming a Rock Star (1998), Cronie McKay in No Holds Bard (2009), Governor Grantham in Dead Boss by Sharon Horgan and Holly Walsh (series 1, episode 5, 2012), Patrick in Catastrophe (series 2) by Sharon Horgan and Rob Delaney Channel 4 2015, and as Reverend Willard in BBC One's Father Brown (series 7).
+In 2023, he appeared in season 6 of The Crown.